Putin declares victory in embattled Donbas region of Luhansk

 — Two Russian airplanes departed Bulgaria on Sunday with scores of Russian diplomatic staff and their families amid a mass expulsion that has sent tensions soaring between the historically close nations, a Russian diplomat said.

-Associated Press journalists Maria Grazia Murru and Oleksandr Stashevskyi contributed from Kyiv, Ukraine.
+Associated Press journalists Inna Varenytsia, Maria Grazia Murru and Oleksandr Stashevskyi contributed from Kyiv.

 Follow AP’s coverage of the Russia-Ukraine war at https://apnews.com/hub/russia-ukraine